Quantcast

 Back to Top

 There is such a wealth of information on the Internet on the topics of neuroanatomy (brain structures) and brain functions that typing any of these terms into a search engine will generate tens of thousands of hits.
-This section can help streamline your search, highlighting some of the best sites across the spectrum.
+This section can help streamline your search, highlighting some of the best sites on the structure and functions of the brain.

 • When researching sites other than those recommended here, it’s a good idea to look for a copyright date at the bottom of the page.
 New brain research findings are revealed at such a rapid rate that it’s important that the site is fairly current and, even better, if it’s frequently updated.

-To learn about brain structures and their functions …
+To learn about brain structures and brain functions …

 To view images of the brain …